ripienaar/free-for-dev/README.md

   * [konghq.com/](https://konghq.com/) — API Marketplace and powerful tools for private and public APIs.
 With the free tier, some features are limited such as monitoring, alerting and support
   * [MailboxValidator](https://www.mailboxvalidator.com) — Email verification service using real mail server connection to confirm valid email.
 Free API plan has 300 verifications per month.
   * [microlink.io](https://microlink.io/) – It turns any website into data such as metatags normalization, beauty link previews, scraping capabilities or screenshots as a service.
 250 reqs/day every day free.
+  * [Mocklets](https://mocklets.com) - a HTTP-based mock API simulator, which helps simulate APIs for faster parallel development and more comprehensive testing, with lifetime free tier.
   * [monkeylearn.com](https://monkeylearn.com/) — Text analysis with machine learning, free 300 queries/month
   * [myfakeapi.com](https://myfakeapi.com) — Free serverless API mocking service for developers
   * [microenv.com](https://microenv.com) —  Create fake REST API for developers with possibility to generate code and app in docker container.